“The Model Minority Myth Left No Room for My ADHD”

 Most people would be upset to learn they have been living with an undiagnosed, untreated neurological condition their entire life.
 To me, it was the best news I had ever received.
 After starting medication, my grades shot up, and I finally had the motivation to do something about my weight.
 However, as overjoyed as I was, I realized that the shame didn’t simply end there.

-Neurological differences are not talked about at all Indian culture.
+Neurological differences are not talked about in Indian culture.
 They are taboo.
 This meant that I was to tell nobody about my diagnosis, because even with that validation, I would face the same judgement and isolation maybe with a little more sympathy.
 But, finally, I was an adult and I realized that living in fear and shaming myself and my family was incredibly unhealthy.
 What’s the point of trying to fit in if, no matter what, people will always judge me?

 I am now an active voice in my community — bringing more education and awareness to the topics of mental illness and neurodiversity.
 Though it was uncomfortable, speaking out has made a difference.
 My story has prompted several Asian friends and family members to get themselves diagnosed.
 I openly talk about my struggles on social media in the hope that my peers and younger followers will see that there is no shame in admitting that life rarely follows the clearly cut path they were told to follow.